Ezequiel Tovar Player Props: Rockies vs. Braves

 Ezequiel Tovar At The Plate

-- Tovar will look to extend his four-game hitting streak.
-He's batting .273 with one homer over the course of his last games.
+- Tovar will look to extend his five-game hitting streak.
+He's batting .333 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.